Frequently Asked Questions

 How long have you been practicing yoga?

-Do you train people?
+Do you train others?

 Yes!